-All grinding should be done with an ample supply of appropriate filtered coolant to keep the workpiece and wheel constantly flooded and particles flushed.
 Grinding in at least two stages, ranging from coarse to fine rates of material removal, is recommended.
-All machining is done in the surface grinding mode, parallel to the specimen's long axis, as shown in figure 1.
-Do not use Blanchard or rotary grinding (figure 2).
+All machining is done in the surface grinding mode, parallel to the specimen's long axis, as shown in Figure 1, Horizontal-Spindle Surface Grinding for Machining Prismatic Uniaxial Flexure Bars.
+Do not use Blanchard or rotary grinding.
+(See Figure 2, Vertical-Spindle Surface (Blanchard) Grinding and Polishing for Machining Biaxial Flexure Disks.)